canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    -  If you have issues installing packages, check ``route -n`` and make sure you don't have a gateway route to the private LAN.

-   -  Using a /22 or wider network is advisable for the internal network.
+   -  Using a /22 or wider network is advisable for the internal network, for reasons described in `Appendix E: MAAS Network Ranges`_.
-      When so configured, the setup script will use the final two of the four resulting octet ranges (for instance, 172.16.2.x and 172.16.3.x from 172.16.0.0/22) for DHCP addresses, leaving the first two ranges (for instance, 172.16.0.x and 172.16.1.x) for static addresses -- for instance, for the MAAS server itself, as well as anything else you want to assign a static IP address (perhaps your BMCs).

-   -  If you use a /22 or wider network, the MAAS server's address can be anything within the first two ranges (for instance, 172.16.0.x or 172.16.1.x), which are not handled by the computer's own DHCP server.
-      If you use a /23 or /24 network, the MAAS server must be within the first nine addresses of that range (for instance, 172.16.0.1 through 172.16.0.9), since the rest of the range is assigned by MAAS's DHCP server.

    -  Once you've finished configuring this network port, be sure to activate it.
 If you configured it by editing